metio/terraform-provider-k8s/docs/data-sources/karpenter_sh_node_claim_v1_manifest.md

 Optional:

-- `expire_after` (String) ExpireAfter is the duration the controller will waitbefore terminating a node, measured from when the node is created.
-Thisis useful to implement features like eventually consistent node upgrade,memory leak protection, and disruption testing.
+- `expire_after` (String) ExpireAfter is the duration the controller will wait before terminating a node, measured from when the node is created.
+This is useful to implement features like eventually consistent node upgrade, memory leak protection, and disruption testing.
 - `resources` (Attributes) Resources models the resource requirements for the NodeClaim to launch (see [below for nested schema](#nestedatt--spec--resources))
-- `startup_taints` (Attributes List) StartupTaints are taints that are applied to nodes upon startup which are expected to be removed automaticallywithin a short period of time, typically by a DaemonSet that tolerates the taint.
-These are commonly used bydaemonsets to allow initialization and enforce startup ordering.
-StartupTaints are ignored for provisioningpurposes in that pods are not required to tolerate a StartupTaint in order to have nodes provisioned for them. (see [below for nested schema](#nestedatt--spec--startup_taints))
+- `startup_taints` (Attributes List) StartupTaints are taints that are applied to nodes upon startup which are expected to be removed automatically within a short period of time, typically by a DaemonSet that tolerates the taint.
+These are commonly used by daemonsets to allow initialization and enforce startup ordering.
+StartupTaints are ignored for provisioning purposes in that pods are not required to tolerate a StartupTaint in order to have nodes provisioned for them. (see [below for nested schema](#nestedatt--spec--startup_taints))
 - `taints` (Attributes List) Taints will be applied to the NodeClaim's node. (see [below for nested schema](#nestedatt--spec--taints))
-- `termination_grace_period` (String) TerminationGracePeriod is the maximum duration the controller will wait before forcefully deleting the pods on a node, measured from when deletion is first initiated.Warning: this feature takes precedence over a Pod's terminationGracePeriodSeconds value, and bypasses any blocked PDBs or the karpenter.sh/do-not-disrupt annotation.This field is intended to be used by cluster administrators to enforce that nodes can be cycled within a given time period.When set, drifted nodes will begin draining even if there are pods blocking eviction.
-Draining will respect PDBs and the do-not-disrupt annotation until the TGP is reached.Karpenter will preemptively delete pods so their terminationGracePeriodSeconds align with the node's terminationGracePeriod.If a pod would be terminated without being granted its full terminationGracePeriodSeconds prior to the node timeout,that pod will be deleted at T = node timeout - pod terminationGracePeriodSeconds.The feature can also be used to allow maximum time limits for long-running jobs which can delay node termination with preStop hooks.If left undefined, the controller will wait indefinitely for pods to be drained.
+- `termination_grace_period` (String) TerminationGracePeriod is the maximum duration the controller will wait before forcefully deleting the pods on a node, measured from when deletion is first initiated.
+Warning: this feature takes precedence over a Pod's terminationGracePeriodSeconds value, and bypasses any blocked PDBs or the karpenter.sh/do-not-disrupt annotation.
+This field is intended to be used by cluster administrators to enforce that nodes can be cycled within a given time period.
+When set, drifted nodes will begin draining even if there are pods blocking eviction.
+Draining will respect PDBs and the do-not-disrupt annotation until the TGP is reached.
+Karpenter will preemptively delete pods so their terminationGracePeriodSeconds align with the node's terminationGracePeriod.
+If a pod would be terminated without being granted its full terminationGracePeriodSeconds prior to the node timeout, that pod will be deleted at T = node timeout - pod terminationGracePeriodSeconds.
+The feature can also be used to allow maximum time limits for long-running jobs which can delay node termination with preStop hooks.
+If left undefined, the controller will wait indefinitely for pods to be drained.

 <a id="nestedatt--spec--node_class_ref"></a>
 ### Nested Schema for `spec.node_class_ref`